CBT for Obsessive-Compulsive Disorder (OCD)

 - A strong urge to perform repetitive behaviours, such as counting or washing hands.

 - Performing acts that are not logically related to whatever problem they are being used to fix.

 If you are concerned you may have OCD and would like a formal diagnosis, your GP or a mental health professional can provide this.
 They will ask a series of questions based on the criteria above, to determine whether you are suffering from OCD and if so, to what level of severity.

 In most cases, OCD can be successfully treated using psychotherapy, medication, or both.
 There are also a number of things you can do on your own to alleviate OCD symptoms.

-There are a few types of psychotherapy and counselling that can help people deal with obsessions and compulsions, as well as address the underlying causes of this condition.
+In addition to CBT are a few types of psychotherapy and counselling that can help people deal with obsessions and compulsions, as well as address the underlying causes of this condition.

 Psychotherapy for OCD